 Myth 5 – Cloud video surveillance solutions have very limited compatibility

 Another myth is that cloud CCTV is only possible with very specific hardware.
 With the Videoloft Cloud Adapter, you can connect nearly all legacy or new systems to the cloud.
 Our cloud software integrates directly with many leading manufacturers like Hikvision (Hik) and works with many others via our ONVIF integration.
 Find out more about our compatibility.

 Myth 6 – Cloud video surveillance is complex to set up

 Cloud can seem daunting at first, but really cloud installation is very simple.
-As long as the cloud adapter is connected to the network (watch our 50 second video step-by-step), Videoloft cloud can be installed remotely and in just a few minutes through the Videoloft app.
+As long as the cloud adapter is connected to the network, Videoloft cloud can be installed remotely and in just a few minutes via the Videoloft app.
 All you need to set up Videoloft is the Videoloft Cloud Adapter and a smartphone or tablet with the latest Videoloft app.
 Read more about how simple it is to connect IP cameras to the cloud.

 Cloud video surveillance myths busted

 With the most common cloud myths debunked, there really is no reason not to start adding cloud to every install.
 In fact, the real question is whether you can afford to not adopt cloud?

 Are you a security professional looking to add cloud to customers’ security systems?
 Learn more about our free partner program for security installers, integrators and dealers.